KittyGiraudel/site/_posts/2012-01-01-chromebook-review.md

 <p>It's not awful, definitely not awful but it's not high-quality sound.
 So if you want high-quality sound, you may need to plug in external speakers or headphones.</p>
 <h3>Battery</h3>
 <blockquote class="pull-quote--right">You can rely on an average 6.5 hours battery.</blockquote>
 <p>Oh man, this is good.
 You can rely on an average 6.5 hours battery lifetime with a regular usage.
-This may vary according to your usage; from 5 hours when streaming, up to 9 hours when quick browsing.</p>
+This may vary according to your usage; from 5 hours when streaming, up to 9 hours when casual browsing.</p>
 <p>This is definitely a plus not having to worry much about the battery (at least for me).</p>
 <p>For in-depth tests on Samsung Chromebook's battery, please refer to <a href="http://fr.ubergizmo.com/2013/03/test-du-chromebook-samsung-serie-3/">this article</a> (in French, but graphs are in English).</p>
 <h3>Keyboard</h3><p>The keyboard is pretty nice, really.
 Keys are large and smooth so typing is quite easy and most importantly, noiseless.</p>
-<p>One funny detail is how the Chromebook keyboard has been rearranged and optimized for web browsing.
+<p>The Chromebook keyboard has been rearranged and optimized for web browsing.
 Indeed, the upper row contains "back", "forward" and "refresh" keys.
 You also have a "fullscreen" and a "alt-tab" like keys along with the traditional "luminosity", "volume" and "power" buttons.</p>
 <p>Note the "caps-lock"	button has been replaced by the "search" button (quite similar to the "Windows button) and "ctrl" and "alt" are pretty huge.</p>
+<p class="note">One funny detail is how letters are in lowercase in the Chrome keyboard when all other keyboards are using uppercase.
+Made me smile when I noticed it. :)</p>
 <h3>Trackpad</h3>
-<p>Chrome gives us a close to MBP trackpad with a double-finger tap as a right click which is pretty neat.
-Plus the surface is smooth and pleasant.</p>
+<p>Chrome gives us a close to MBP trackpad with a double-finger vertical swipe to scroll and double-finger tap as a right click which is pretty neat.</p>
 <p>However trible-finger swipe doesn't go back in history like on a MacBook Pro; instead, it moves one tab to the left or to the right depending on the direction.</p>
 <p>This is actually cool but kind of disturbing when you have a MBP background.
 In a way, it makes sense since there are "backward" and "forward" keys on the keyboard.</p>
+<p>In any case, the surface is not only smooth and pleasant, but also quite large.</p>
 <h3>Connectivy</h3>
 <p>The Samsung Chromebook has 2 USB ports (USB2 & USB3), a HDMI connection and a SD card reader.
-All of these are on the back of the laptop which I don't like much; I'd rather have them on the side.</p>
+All of these are on the back of the laptop which I don't like much; I'd rather have them on the side.
+No big deal for sure, but having to plug / unplug something on the back of the laptop can quickly become a pain in the ass.</p>
 <p>Beware, HDMI connection may be a problem if you plan on connecting your laptop to a monitor because it's generally VGA.
 So if you plan on using your Chromebook for talks, remember buying an adaptor first. ;)</p>
 </section>
 <section id="chrome-os">